-- the issue price of your debt security will equal your cost; - the issue date of your debt security will be the date you acquired it; and - no payments on your debt security will be treated as payments of qualified stated interest.
+• the issue price of your debt security would equal your cost;

+- the issue date of your debt security would be the date you acquired it; and - no payments on your debt security would be treated as payments of qualified stated interest.

-Generally, this election will apply only to the debt security for which you make it; however, if the debt security has amortizable bond premium, you will be deemed to have made an election to apply amortizable bond premium against interest for all debt instruments with amortizable bond premium, other than debt instruments the interest on which is excludible from gross income, that you hold as of the beginning of the taxable year to which the election applies or any taxable year thereafter.
-Additionally, if you make this election for a market discount note, you will be treated as having made the election discussed below under "- Market Discount" to include market discount in income currently over the life of all debt instruments that you currently own or later acquire.
+Generally, this election will apply only to the debt security for which you make it; however, if the debt security has amortizable bond premium, you would be deemed to have made an election to apply amortizable bond premium against interest for all debt instruments with amortizable bond premium, other than debt instruments the interest on which is excludible from gross income, that you hold as of the beginning of the taxable year to which the election applies or any taxable year thereafter.
+Additionally, if you make this election for a market discount note, you would be treated as having made the election discussed below under "- Market Discount" to include market discount in income currently over the life of all debt instruments having market discount that you acquire on or after the first day of the first taxable year to which the election applies.
 You may not revoke any election to apply the constant-yield method to all interest on a debt security or the deemed elections with respect to amortizable bond premium or market discount debt securities without the consent of the Internal Revenue Service.

 Variable Rate Debt Securities.
-Your debt security will be a variable rate debt security if:
+Your debt security would be a variable rate debt security if: